msalemor/smart-cli-class/README.md

 ## 2.0 - My rules

 - Always start in the playground
-- Calling an LLM is easy what is difficult is the everything else
+- Calling an LLM is easy, what is difficult is the everything else (in this case Go programming)
 - He or she who can prompt engineer and stuff the prompt gets the riches
-- In prompt engineering a prompt can be though of as a semantic program (input, instructions, output)
+- In prompt engineering, a prompt can be though of as a semantic program (input, instructions, output)

 ## 3.0 - Foundational concepts